Meet Our Member Of The Month

 Each month one of our members shares insights into themselves and their business.
 If you’d like to nominate, please contact us.

 Tell us about your current business.
-What do you offer, how long you’ve been there, size of your business?
+What do you offer, how long have you been there, size of your business?

 What has been the biggest hurdle you have had to overcome as a woman in business?